ni/niveristand-custom-device-handbook/docs/express/Framework_Overview.md

 #### Scripting API

-The `api-gen.exe` tool translates the XML definition into a C# project containing a strongly typed class for each Custom Device, section, channel, and waveform type you declared.
-Building that project produces the scripting API assembly that operators and automation scripts use to create and configure Custom Device nodes programmatically.
+The wizard calls `api-gen.exe` tool, that translates the XML definition into a C# project containing a strongly typed class for each Custom Device, section, channel, and waveform type you declared.
+Wizard then Builds that project and produces the scripting API assembly that developers can use to create and configure Custom Device nodes programmatically.

 #### LabVIEW typedefs and template projects